SYMPOSIUM

 Conditions to apply

-• Group or Third-party applications/bookings will not be considered;
+• Group or Third-Party applications/bookings will not be considered and / or cancelled

 Mandatory criteria